Decompositions of commutative monoid congruences and binomial ideals: Witnesses and associated prime ideals of congruences

-\begin{lemma} For all primes $P \not \supseteq P'$, the congruence on~$Q_P$ induced by any $P'$-primary congruence on~$Q$ is universal on~$Q_P$. \end{lemma} \begin{proof} Localization adjoins an inverse for a nilpotent element. \end{proof}

-\begin{proof}[Proof of Theorem~\ref{t:primary}] Suppose that a primary decomposition with no $P$-primary component is given.
+\begin{thm} A prime $P \subset Q$ is associated to a congruence~$\til$ on~$Q$ if and only if every primary decomposition of~$\til$ has a $P$-primary component.
+Moreover, if $P$ is not associated to~$\til$, then every $P$-primary component in every primary decomposition of~$\til$ is \emph{redundant}: omitting it leaves another primary decomposition of~$\til$. \end{thm} \begin{proof} Suppose that a primary decomposition with no $P$-primary component is given.
 Working modulo $\til$, assume that the congruence to be decomposed is the identity congruence on~$Q$.
 After localizing along~$P$, the induced congruences on~$Q_P$ form a primary decomposition of the identity congruence there by Theorem~\ref{t:commutes}, with all $P'$-primary components for $P' \not\subseteq P$ being universal and thus redundant by Lemma~\ref{l:qquniv}.
 That is to say, we can assume that $P$ is the maximal monoid prime ideal of~$Q$.
 Since the primary decomposition has no $P$-primary component, Lemma~\ref{l:ann} implies that $\ann(P)$ refines all primary components, and thus it refines their intersection.
 Thus $\ann(P)$ is trivial and $P$ is not associated.